 The see-saw effect refers to the repetitive cycling back and forth between the two polarities of rational/behavioral and relational/empathic therapies.
-He believes that it is the inability to work with intelligent-obsessive symptomatology, one of the most common clinical presentations, that causes theorists to default and repackage one psychotherapy trend when the other becomes lifeless.
+Dr. Domian believes that the reason psychotherapy is stuck is due to ineffectiveness of popular psychotherapies to adequately deal with intelligent-obsessive symptomatology.

-Dr. Domian will spend the bulk of the presentation on the alternative—working in a genuinely psychological way with intelligent-obsessive symptomatology without over-relying on medication or either one of the two polarities on the see-saw.
+Dr. Domian will spend the bulk of the presentation on the ego analytic alternative—working in a genuinely psychological way with intelligent-obsessive patients without over-relying on medication or either one of the two polarities on the see-saw.

 This workshop is rooted in the intensive training Dr. Domian received (2007-2015) in ego analytic psychotherapy from the psychoanalyst Bernard Apfelbaum out of Berkeley California.
 Clinical examples will emphasize both individual and couple therapy.

-- To increase therapist knowledge of the two polarities that currently predominate clinical theory.
+- To increase therapist knowledge of the two polarities that currently predominate clinical theory and practice.

-- To describe the negative effect on clinical practice of the repetitive cycling specifically related to intelligent-obsessive symptomatology.
+- To describe the negative effect on clinical practice of over reliance on either polarity when working with intelligent-obsessive patients..

-- To identify and implement psychotherapy techniques working with varying levels of complexity in intelligent-obsessive symptomatology in both individuals and couples.
+- To identify and implement ego analytic techniques working with varying levels of complexity in intelligent-obsessive symptomatology in both individuals and couples.

 About Dr. Domian

-Al Domian specializes in individual adults and couples.
+Al Domian has been in private practice since 1991 and specializes in individual adults and couples.
 He has worked as a psychotherapist since 1974 with adults, couples, children and families in a variety of outpatient and inpatient settings.
-Past experience includes director of psychological services at a psychiatric hospital for children, director of a residential treatment center for adolescent girls, psychotherapist at a university counseling center, and consultant/in-service trainer to various mental health and business organizations.
+Past experience includes director of psychological services at a psychiatric hospital for children, director of the Santa Fe Group Home for Girls, psychotherapist at a university counseling center, and consultant/in-service trainer to various mental health and business organizations.
 He has conducted hundreds of psychological evaluations for forensic and treatment purposes.

-Over the years, he has lectured at local colleges, universities, and internship programs on couples and adult psychotherapy.
-Dr. Domian received his undergraduate degree from the University of Kansas in 1972 and master's degree in 1977.
-His doctoral degree is from the University of Missouri at Kansas City in their APA-approved counseling psychology program.
-He completed his internship at the V.A.
+Dr. Domian received his undergraduate degree from the University of Kansas in 1972.
+His doctoral degree in counseling psychology was completed in 1988 from the University of Missouri at Kansas City.
+His internship was at the V.A.
 Medical Center in Leavenworth, Kansas.
 He is a licensed psychologist in both Missouri and Kansas.